Partners for Review -

 VNR peer exchanges

 Since 2020, Partners for Review is conducting peer exchanges for countries that are in the process of conducting a Voluntary National Review (VNR).
 In February 2020, the first such exchange took place in Costa Rica (see also video here).
 It enabled representatives from government, national statistical offices and non-state actors from Belize, Costa Rica and Georgia to learn from each other about their experiences from previous VNRs and plans for their ongoing VNR.
 From November 2020 to May 2021, representatives from Guatemala, Mexico, Namibia and Sierra Leone participated in a series of virtual peer exchanges on their VNR roadmaps, institutional coordination mechanisms, meaningful stakeholder engagement during the pandemic, SDG data and statistics, and effective follow-up.

 Data Partnerships Initiative

 Together with the Danish Institute for Human Rights and the International Civil Society Centre, Partners for Review launched the Data Partnerships Initiative in 2020.
-The goal is to build national data partnerships to strengthen SDG monitoring and review through the use of alternative data, especially citizen-generated data and human rights data, to fill some of the existing data gaps.
+The goal was to build national data partnerships to strengthen SDG monitoring and review through the use of alternative data, especially citizen-generated data and human rights data, to fill some of the existing data gaps.
 The initiative began with a series of multi-stakeholder peer exchanges between the six participating countries (Canada, Costa Rica, Ghana, Nepal, Palestinian Territories, Philippines), which lasted until March 2021.
 The results have been documented in this lessons learned report.
-Now, building on the insights gained and the connections built during these exchanges, the Initiative is now providing targeted support to implement sustained data partnerships in some of the countries.
+Now, building on the insights gained and the connections built during these exchanges, the Initiative is providing targeted support to implement sustained data partnerships in some of the countries.

 VLR Knowledge Hub